High Adventure Programs

 Each participant has a partner.
-One will be blind folded and traveling through the course, while the other is being their eyes and guiding them through the course by only using verbal communication.
+One will be blindfolded and traveling through the course, while the other is being their eyes and guiding them through the course by only using verbal communication.

 Our Staff would be happy to craft a custom program for your group.
 Please contact us for more information | 616.717.5571

-- Wetland Ecology: Participants get the most out of our wetland habitats by hiking along our Wetland Trail and surrounding themselves amongst the beauty of this fascinating ecosystem.
+- Wetland Ecology: Participants get the most out of our wetland habitats by hiking along our Wetland Trail and surrounding themselves with the beauty of this fascinating ecosystem.
 Participants will engage in our hands-on lessons and activities which foster connections to the natural world and encourage participants to develop a stronger sense of environmental stewardship.
 Activities are customized for each group and focus on activities that sharpen observation skills while helping them better understand how these unique ecosystems work!

-- Forest Ecology: Exploring the forest as an interactive classroom is a true adventure as participants discover the interconnected world of plants, animals, and soils, as well as understanding the role each plays in maintaining a healthy forest ecosystem.
+- Forest Ecology: Exploring the forest as an interactive classroom is a true adventure as participants discover the interconnected world of plants, animals, and soils, as well as understand the role each plays in maintaining a healthy forest ecosystem.

 - Animal Adaptations: The term adaptation describes the concept that certain animals have selective features which help them survive in their given habitat.
 This includes animals that camouflage themselves amongst their surroundings, animals whose features allow them to survive in a given climate, and various ways in which animals forage, hunt, and gather their food.
 Participants will explore several habitats and play games that simulate the concept of adaptation.